ViktoriaLi/MyCV/README.md

 Some features for usability:
 1. TabBar views can be swiped
-2. Table views sections are collapsible
+2. Table view sections are collapsible
 3. Skills can be searched with UISearchBar